liri-archive/vibe/README.md

 ## Licensing

-Licensed under the GNU Lesser General Public License version 3.0 terms.
+Licensed under the terms of the GNU Lesser General Public License version 3 or, at your option, any later version.